xiGUAwanOU/tech-note/database-systems/mongodb/difference-between-null-and-exists.md

-# About Null and Exists
+# Difference Between Null and Exists

 Even if a field exists, it could still have `null` value: